Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Analysis with Archival Near-Infrared Image

 This analysis derives $H_0 = 0.07 \pm 0.02$ au at $r_0 = 1$ au.
 With $H_{s}(r)/r$, we can derive the flaring angle $\varphi(r)$, which defines the angle at which stellar radiation strikes the disk surface \citep{kusaka_growth_1970, chiang_spectral_1997}:

-where the first term in this equation represents the direct irradiation of stellar radiation (with stellar radius $R_{*}$) onto the disk surface, while the second term describes the geometrical shape of the disk surface (i.e., its flaring structure).
-Since $R_{*}\ll r$ at au scale distances in our scope of the study, the first term becomes negligible.
-By substituting Equation \ref{eq:aspect_ratio} into Equation \ref{eq:flaring_angle}, we obtain:
+where the first term in this equation represents the direct irradiation of the disk surface by stellar radiation (with stellar radius $R_{*}$), while the second term describes the geometrical shape of the disk surface (i.e., its flaring structure).
+Since $R_{*}\ll r$ at au-scale distances in the scope of our study, the first term becomes negligible.
+By substituting Equation \ref{eq:aspect_ratio} into Equation \ref{eq:flaring_angle}, we obtain

 The derived flaring angle at the outer disk edge $r_{\rm edge} (=77 \pm 3 ~\mathrm{au})$ is $0.009\pm0.003$, indicating a subdued flaring structure compared to theoretical models for passively irradiated disks \citep[$\varphi\sim 0.05$;][]{chiang_spectral_1997}.